Slovenia Is Ours

 At the 2004 parliamentary election, the party won 2.6% of the popular vote and no seats.
 It did not participate in the 2008 parliamentary election.
-As of September 2008, its leader was Boris Popovič, the mayor of Koper.
+As of September 2008, its leader was Boris Popovič, then the mayor of Koper.
 The party did not participate in the early 2011 Slovenian parliamentary election on 4 December 2011.
+The party hasn't participated in any elections since.